subasis14/dtcinfotech/README.md

 # Installation

-Clone the project and run the following commands
+Clone the project and run the following commands:
-To install node module from React and Node server

 ```
  npm install